Sarosim/pictures-on-the-wall/README.md

 Start making money.
 Photographers who don’t have their own website for selling their images (mostly hobby photographers or pros early in their career) can start earning some money by uploading their artwork and presenting it to potential buyers.

-#### Get hints how to approach photographing a particular site
-Check what equipment others used, what technique they applied.
-Also they may figure out what the best season or time of the day it is to visit a particular scene.

 ### Site owner’s goal may include:

-#### Make money with their own images
+Make money with their own images

-#### Utilize the site for providing opportunity to other photographers.
+Utilize the site for providing opportunity to other photographers.
 This way potentially gaining critical mass earlier.
 Also, bigger the selection, better the user experience.

 # UX